JakeBw/Alien/readme.md

 ## Todo
-I might add sounds, power ups like shields in front of your spaceship, have the aliens shoot back etc.
+I might add sounds, power ups like shields in front of your spaceship and have the aliens shoot back etc.
 Maybe :)